oidebrett/mattercloudcontroller/README.md

 - The Matter Cloud Controller component will listen for MQTT messages that are sent via the AWS API gateway and transferred over the AWS IOT Core secure environment.
 These MQTT messages originate from the REST API clients and contain CHIP type interaction messages such as "discover" and "commission" to discover and commission Matter devices onto the Matter Cloud Controllers fabric.
 - The Matter Cloud Controller will maintain the state of each Matter endpoint in a "digital twin" as an AWS named shadow in the AWS IOT code environment.
 - When a Matter endpoint is commissioned the Matter Cloud Controller subscribes to changes on this commissioned endpoint.
 This reduces the need to poll  for state changes which would be problematic for power constrained devices that could be "sleepy mode".
-- When changes are made on a matter endpoints (e.g. light turned on), the Matter Cloud Controller will receive a subscription event.
+- When changes are made on a matter endpoint (e.g. change of ACL), the Matter Cloud Controller will receive a subscription event.
 This will result in the controller reading the state of the matter endpoint and updating the state of its "digital twin" (i.e. AWS named shadow)
 - The REST API client can retrieve the state of each commissioned matter endpoint by calling a REST API to get the state in a JSON document.
 - To prevent the need for the REST API client to poll for changes, an AWS IoT rule listens for changes to the named shadow state and will then invoke the Subscriptipn Notificatoon Service to call a Webhook API in the REST client.
 This webhook will be called every time the state of a named shadow is changed.
 - The AWS API gateway provides secure REST API endpoints.
 Securing the AWS API Gateway is done using AWS IAM roles, API keys and signed/authenticated requests/responses.